|Trainer||H Bedford, A McCombie|

 |Top Scorer||B Imrie/J Park (9)|

-This has gone down in the record books as United's worst ever season; but it could easily have been much worse.
+Position-wise United's worst ever season; but it could easily have been even worse.
 They just survived relegation to the Third Division North by 1/10 of a goal but gained a significant bit of luck when the game against Stockport was abandoned because of bad light with only 13 minutes left and the score at 2-2.

 When the game was replayed United won and that "additional" point meant that Barnsley were relegated along with bottom placed Stockport.

 The club was at one of the many crossroads it has reached in it's history.
 Fans were deserting the club in alarming numbers, debts were spiralling and shareholders were rebelling.

 The club returned to a former player to try and turn them around.
 They approached Stan Seymour and after turning down the managers job he agreed to join the Board.

 Kit images copyright Historical Football Kits and reproduced by kind permission